McEnany: Trump 'path' to 270 electoral votes runs through Pennsylvania, Arizona and Georgia

 White House press secretary Kayleigh McEnany predicted Wednesday that President Trump will defeat Joe Biden by roughly 40,000 votes in Pennsylvania as the campaign launched a legal battle challenging the handling of ballots in the hotly contested state.

-McEnany echoed Trump Rudy Giuliani, who descended on Philadelphia alongside with Trump's legal team earlier Wednesday citing claims of "massive cheating."
+McEnany echoed Trump lawyer Rudy Giuliani, who descended on Philadelphia alongside Trump's legal team earlier Wednesday citing claims of "massive cheating."

 TRUMP CAMPAIGN FILES LAWSUITS IN THREE STATES